michael2012z/BitBible/markdown/JPS/files/1Kgs.md

 2. And the house which king Solomon built for HaShem, the length thereof was threescore cubits, and the breadth thereof twenty cubits, and the height thereof thirty cubits.

-3. And the porch before the temple of the house,That is, the holy place. twenty cubits was the length thereof, according to the breadth of the house; and ten cubits was the breadth thereof before the house.
+3. And the porch before the temple of the house,

 4. And for the house he made windows broad within, and narrow without.

-5. And against the wall of the house he built a side-structure round about, against the walls of the house round about, both of the temple and of the sanctuary;Heb. debir, that is, the hindmost or innermost room, the most holy place. and he made side-chambers round about;
+5. And against the wall of the house he built a side-structure round about, against the walls of the house round about, both of the temple and of the sanctuary;

 6. the nethermost story of the side-structure was five cubits broad, and the middle was six cubits broad, and the third was seven cubits broad; for on the outside he made rebatements in the wall of the house round about, that the beams should not have hold in the walls of the house.--

 7. For the house, when it was in building, was built of stone made ready at the quarry; and there was neither hammer nor axe nor any tool of iron heard in the house, while it was in building.--

-8. The door for the lowestHeb. middle. row of chambers was in the right side of the house and they went up by winding stairs into the middle row, and out of the middle into the third.
+8. The door for the lowest

 9. So he built the house, and finished it; and he covered in the house with planks of cedar over beams.